Florafelt Recirc Line – Installation Guide

 Fill It Up

+Lift the lid on top of the tank.
 Fill the tank so the final water level is 2 inches below the top.
 Filtered water is the best if you have that option.
-Minerals will build up in the felt and limit optimal plant health.
-It is also best if you can neutralise the chlorine using fish aquarium drops or carbon filtered water.
+Minerals will build up in the felt over time and limit optimal plant health.
+It is also best if you can neutralize the chlorine using fish aquarium drops or carbon filtered water.
 But also note that most common plants can thrive with regular tap water.

 Do Not Overfill